contentstack/angular-contentstack/README.md

     <h1>{{entry.title}}</h1>
   </contentstack-entry>
 ```
-Note: If "as" attribute is not provided then by default the entry is available as $contentstackEntry variable.
+Note: If “as” attribute is not provided then by default the entry is available as $contentstackEntry variable.

 ##### Queries  :
 All the JS SDK Query functions are supported as an attribute.